rarezhang/data_structures_and_algorithms_in_python/README.md

 ### skip list
 P 459
-- provie a clever compromise to efficiently support search and update operations
+- provide a clever compromise to efficiently support search and update operations
     * skip list for a map: a series of lists {S0, S1, ...
 Sh}
-    * Si: a subset of the itmes of M (sorted by increaing keys)
+    * Si: a subset of the items of M (sorted by increasing keys)
-    * Si contains a randomly generated subset of the items in list Si-1; Si has n/2^i itmes
+    * Si contains a randomly generated subset of the items in list Si-1; Si has n/2^i items
     * two sentinel keys: −∞ and +∞
     * h: the height of skip list S = log(n)
 - two dimensional collection of positions arranged horizontally into __levels__ and vertically into __towers__
     * level: Si
     * tower: contains positions storing the same item across consecutive lists
-- a collection of __h__ doubly linked lists aligned at towers, which are also doubly llinked lists
+- a collection of __h__ doubly linked lists aligned at towers, which are also doubly linked lists
 - search and update: O(log(n)) on average

-### set & multiset (bag) & multimap
+### set & multi-set (bag) & multi-map
 * set
     - unordered collection of elements with duplicates
     - supports efficient membership tests
     - like keys of a map without any auxiliary values
     - any data structure used to implement a map can be modified to implement the set with similar performance guarantees
-* multiset (bag)
+* multi-set (bag)
     - a set like container that allows duplicates
-* multimap
+* multi-map
     - associates values with keys
     - same key can be mapped to multiple values